raycast/extensions/extensions/app-icon-generator/README.md

 - iPad: Various sizes for different devices and contexts
 - macOS: Standard sizes for macOS applications

-## Requirements
-- macOS 10.15 or later
-- Raycast v1.38.2 or later

 ## Troubleshooting
 If you encounter any issues while using the App Icon Generator:
 1. Ensure your source image is of high quality and at least 1024x1024 pixels.